studentmediene/RadioRevolt-API/README.md

 | language | String of max 5 characters | The language used in the show.
 Used for i.e. Apple iTunes | No | `'no'` | No |
 | digasId | Integer | ID of the show in the Pappagorg API | No | `null` | Yes |

+Retrievals also includes the field `episodes`, an array of the episodes associated with the show.

 #### Post